psagan/slackbot-rubydoc/README.md

 ## How to start using bot

 **IMPORTANT: You need to have ruby installed on your machine.
-You also should have generated ruby docs.**
+You also should have ruby docs generated.**

 1. Please clone the repository.
 2. Go to cloned directory and run: